 - High alcohol consumption

-- Type 2 diabetes
+- Type 2 diabetes mellitus

-- Occupational exposure to chemicals used in the dry cleaning and metal working industries
+- Occupational exposure to chemicals used in the dry cleaning and metalworking industries

-- H. pylori infection; excess stomach acid
+- H. pylori (and excess stomach acid)

-- Inherited genetic syndromes (10% of pancreatic cancers)
+Inherited genetic syndromes (10% of pancreatic cancers)

 - Familial atypical multiple mole melanoma (FAMMM) syndrome

 - Hereditary breast and ovarian cancer syndrome (BRCA1 and BRCA2 mutations)

 - Hereditary pancreatitis (mutations in the PRSS1 gene)